 First Point: The student averages were the lowest in the first 2 courses of the series.
-See Chart 2: (Grade %)
+See Chart 2: (Grade %) Content not available in text

 Second Point: The 1100 course uses more math applications than the other 3 courses.
 Refer to Chart 2 and Chart 3 graph.